 Yes!
 I’ve frozen them both before and after baking.
 For unbaked, thaw, and follow recipe instructions.
 For baked, heat in a 350° oven for 15-20 minutes or until heated through.

-Crispy Baked Zucchini Patties make a nutritious meal when served with a healthy salad.
-Serve with Lemon Tahini Dip.
+Crispy Baked Zucchini Patties with Lemon Tahini Dip

 - 2 cups shredded zucchini, *measured after being very-well drained